6 reasons you should consider opening a business bank account

 It helps with liability and identity protection

-It’s true that registering your business as an LLC or corporation provides some legal protection.
+It’s true that registering your business as an LLC or corporation can offer some personal liability protection.
 However, if you don’t separate your finances from those of your business, your personal assets could still be vulnerable.
-If your business should endure a lawsuit and your personal finances are mingled in with your business finances, a case could be made that they are not, in fact, separate entities.
-Business bank accounts can also help keep your personal identity safe.
-The fact that you open a business account with your business’s EIN, not your social security number, helps make you less vulnerable to cybercrime targeting your business.
-This is especially important if your business makes a large number of transactions and, thus, is at higher risk for fraudulent activity.
+If your business should endure a lawsuit and your personal finances are mingled in with your business finances, someone could claim that they are not, in fact, separate entities.
+Opening a dedicated business bank account can also help keep your personal identity safe.
+Since you use an Employer Identification Number (EIN) instead of your Social Security Number to open the account, it reduces the possibility of your personal information being exposed in case of a cyberattack targeting your business.
+This is especially important if your business makes a large number of transactions, which could make it a more attractive target for fraudsters.

 Open a business account today